 A series of events that will challenge our most cherished fundraising ideas

-We’re launching a new series of early evening lectures that will change your thinking about some of our beautiful fundraising theories.
+In June 2020, we launched a series of early evening lectures that will change your thinking about some of our beautiful fundraising theories.
 In each presentation the facts will be lined up before the established wisdom.
 If our theories lose, we will explore new thinking based upon the evidence.

 Session One: Arguing with the Wind.
 Can fundraising get better year-on-year?